winitzki/scall/tutorial/programming_dhall.md

 Records with field names must be used instead.
 For instance, the (Haskell / Scala) tuple type `(Int, String)` may be translated into Dhall as the following record type: `{ _1 : Integer, _2 : Text }`.
 That record type has two fields named `_1` and `_2`.
-The two parts of the tuple may be accessed via those names and the "dot" operator:
+The two parts of the tuple may be accessed via those names and the "dot" syntax:

 ```dhall
 ⊢ :let tuple = { _1 = +123, _2 = "abc" }